CaddyGlow/zmk-layout-rs/README.md

 The project includes Docker-based toolchains for building ZMK firmware.
 The MoErgo toolchain (formerly known as glove80-zmk-config) is located in `toolchains/moergo/`.

+## Keyboard Profiles

+Keyboard profiles describe a keyboard’s hardware spec, firmware catalog, available behaviors/combos, and layout templates in a structured YAML format.
+They live under directories such as `example_profile/` and are referenced by firmware manifests (`firmware_profiles/*.toml`).
+See `docs/keyboard_profiles.md` for the spec and guidance on creating new profiles.

 ### Running a firmware build

 ```bash